Tanirika-2005/CDN_MANAGEMENT/README.md

 # Intelligent Movie Recommendation Caching System

 This project implements an intelligent caching system for movie recommendations, optimizing performance by caching frequently accessed data and predicting the next movie genres a user might be interested in.
 The system intelligently predicts genres and movies based on user behavior and location, providing an efficient cache management strategy.

-## Features

-- **Intelligent Caching**: Caches movie recommendations based on genres, storing only the most frequently requested ones to optimize performance.
-- **Cache Eviction**: Implements an LRU (Least Recently Used) eviction strategy to keep the cache size manageable while prioritizing recently requested genres.
-- **User-Specific History**: Maintains a history of each user’s movie requests, dynamically updating with each new request.
-- **Location-Based Edge Servers**: Selects the optimal edge server based on the user’s location, improving response times.
-- **Cache Hit/Miss Handling**: Determines whether the requested genre is already in the cache (cache hit) or needs to be fetched (cache miss), providing immediate results when possible.

----

-## Getting Started

-### Prerequisites

-To run this project, ensure you have:

-- Python 3.7 or higher.
-- A valid [Cohere API key](https://cohere.ai/) to make genre and movie predictions.

-Here's a README.md focusing on the Intelligent Caching aspect of your project:

-markdown
-Copy code
-# Intelligent Movie Recommendation Caching System

-This project implements an intelligent caching system for movie recommendations, optimizing performance by caching frequently accessed data and predicting the next movie genres a user might be interested in.
-The system intelligently predicts genres and movies based on user behavior and location, providing an efficient cache management strategy.